google/keytransparency/docs/architecture.md

 Clients make requests to Key Transparency servers over HTTPS / JSON or gRPC.

 # Key Transparency Server
-The front end servers reveal the mappings between user identifiers (eg email address) and their anonymized index in the Trillan Map with the Verifiable Random Function.
+The front end servers reveal the mappings between user identifiers (e.g. email address) and their anonymized index in the Trillan Map with the Verifiable Random Function.